apache/cordova-docs/STYLESHEET.md

 * Prefer action verbs over weak verbs like "is" or "has."

 * Avoid noun modification concatenation somnambulation obfuscation.
-  Assume the reader doesn't know what it means, and explain the actual concept.
-In this case: "Avoid stringing nouns together into long phrases that come off as impenetrable shop talk that puts everybody to sleep."
+  Use your judgement and ask yourself if readers might not actually know what some noun phrase means.
+If so, explain the actual concept it represents, in this case: "Avoid stringing nouns together into long phrases that come off as impenetrable shop talk that puts everybody to sleep."

 * Minimize verbs ending with "ing": "This is necessary to provide...", not "This is necessary for providing..."